bobbrowning/track-n-trace/README.md

 Putting the data inside an object.
 This lists the same data, but the output is nicer.
 ```
-        trace.log ({'Name of table': tablename, id:id, title:title });  // nicer output
+        trace.log ({table: tablename, id:id, title:title });
 ```

 Adding options.
 In this case the tablename and id are just listed as values.
-The titlke is inside the object, so the listing is easier to read.
+The title is inside the object, so the listing is easier to read.
 The level in this case is changed to 'verbose'.
 ```
         trace.log(tablename,id,{title:title, level:'verbose'});
 ```
 More options
 ```
-        trace.log('start of transaction',{level:'min',break:'#', maxdepth: 3});
+        trace.log({start: inputs, level:'min',break:'#', maxdepth: 3});
 ```

-### Handy tip
+### Keeping the output focussed

 You can get a lot of output from a program trace, but cut this down by:
 1. Limit output from one Javascript file
-2. Limit the time numbers
+2. Limit the time numbers as well
 3. Use the custom priority levels feature creatively.
-For example, you are processing a large file and having issues with one record. if we set the level in the traces as follows: {level: id} where id will contain the record key.
-In the config file set the level to 'x' and the priority levels to 'min,x'.
-You will get listings from the 'min' level plus your trace only when id is 'x'.
+For example, you are processing a large file and having issues with one record - say record key = 3556.
+Set the level in the traces you are interested in as follows: {level: id} where id is a variable containing the record key.
+In the config file set the level to 3556 and the priority levels to (say) 'min,3556'.
+You will get listings from the 'min' level plus your traces only for record 3556.

 ##   Output